• Skip to primary navigation

 OR – skip the towel, leave it in the bowl and lightly scrape around edges.
 After 30-45 minutes, transfer directly to pre-heated Dutch oven, as instructed in the following steps.

-• Unwrap dough, shake excess grain off the towel.
-Place the dough in the towel within reach of the oven.
-Open oven and pull rack forward.
-Lift lid (if using) and quickly slide dough into pan.
+• Unwrap dough; shake excess grain off the towel.
+Place the dough wrapped in the towel within reach of the oven.
+Open oven and pull rack forward, or remove pan from oven.
+Quickly slide dough into pan.

 If adding seeds, generously spritz dough with water and sprinkle with seeds.
 Photo shows dough first rolled into balls with moistened hands to produce a pull-apart loaf.